JoseSK999/sha256_fhe/tutorial.md

 }
 ```

+But we can improve performance more.
+The function that computes the carry signals can also be parallelized using parallel prefix algorithms like the Kogge-Stone, Brent-Kung or Ladner-Fischer.
+We have chosen the last one since it has the same number of stages (we can only parallelize one stage at a time) than Kogge-Stone and less operations, and it has fewer stages than Brent-Kung.

+Some carry operations are optimized by using a so-called grey cell, which performs 2 boolean operations instead of 3.
+For more information about these algorithms you can read [this paper](https://www.iosrjournals.org/iosr-jece/papers/Vol6-Issue1/A0610106.pdf) or [this other](https://www.ijert.org/research/design-and-implementation-of-parallel-prefix-adder-for-improving-the-performance-of-carry-lookahead-adder-IJERTV4IS120608.pdf).

+Our Ladner-Fischer Adder implementation further reduces the addition time by more than 10 seconds on a regular computer.

-With all these sha256 operations working homomorphically, our functions will be homomomorphic as well along with the whole sha256 function (after adapting the code to work with the Ciphertext type).
+Finally, with all these sha256 operations working homomorphically, our functions will be homomomorphic as well along with the whole sha256 function (after adapting the code to work with the Ciphertext type).

 ## How to use sha256_fhe